Natural Alternative to Benadryl for Dog Allergies

 CBD: A Natural Alternative to Benadryl for Dog Allergies

 There are tons of cannabinoid receptors throughout the organs that control our pet’s immune systems.
 Instead of turning off the immune responses, as Diphenhydramine does, CBD instead increases communication between cells in the immune system.
 This means CBD for dog allergies can encourage a more moderate and targeted response to allergy symptoms.

 Additionally, compounds found in cannabis that reduce inflammation are abundant and diverse.
 The most abundant phytocannabinoids in cannabis, THC and CBD, both have strong anti-inflammatory properties, while CBC, CBG, and THCV have also demonstrated anti-inflammatory properties.

 Inflammation has long been a well-known symptom of most infectious diseases.
 However, research now suggests that chronic inflammation is not just a symptom, it actually causes and advances many common diseases.
 Allergies, anxiety, chronic pain, and autoimmune disease, are all examples of conditions associated with inflammation.
-When we soothe that inflammation, we are treating the cause of the problem and also preventing the hurt.
+When we soothe that inflammation, we are addressing the cause of the problem and therefore the hurt.

-At CBD Dog Health, we designed the Ease tincture to specifically target allergies in pets.
-A great natural alternative to Benadryl for dog allergies, Ease also contains frankincense and turmeric, whose anti-inflammatory and immune supportive properties work synergistically with CBD.
-Additionally, the skin is often the first place allergy symptoms appear, so our Soothe salve is formulated to provide localized relief.
+At CBD Dog Health, we designed the EASE: CBD Oil for Dogs to specifically target allergies in pets.
+A great natural alternative to Benadryl for dog allergies, EASE also contains frankincense and turmeric, whose anti-inflammatory and immune supportive properties work synergistically with CBD.
+Additionally, the skin is often the first place allergy symptoms appear, so our SOOTHE salve is formulated to provide localized relief.
 For a truly holistic approach, we recommend addressing chronic conditions from all possible angles.
 That’s why dogs suffering from allergies do so well when combining the effects of EASE and SOOTHE for both localised and systemic allergy relief for dogs.
 We’ve bundled EASE and SOOTHE together for bigger savings in our Allergy Duo.

 Is CBD Safe For Dogs?

 The potential side-effects that can occur with a full spectrum hemp extract are mild and usually temporary.
-In most cases, the worst side effects are mild diarrhea or lethargy during the beginning phase of the treatment.
+In most cases, the worst side effects are mild diarrhea or lethargy upon starting CBD.
 There are also plenty of great herbal remedies to support these symptoms, and as the body gets used to a new dietary supplement, these occurrences fade away.